epfl-ada/ada-2024-project-fadadudata2024/docs/index.markdown

     </div>
   </div>

-So, step right up and let’s crunch the numbers to see if diversity really is the ringmaster of a movie’s success! 🎭✨

 Let’s interpret these magnificent plots, where data performs on the tightrope of IMDb ratings and Ethnicity Scores!

 ### America: The Lion's Den 🦁